 Released on November 11, 2015, the first-generation iPad Pro featured a 12.9-inch display and was available in silver, gold, and space gray.
 It could be purchased for $799 to $1299, depending on the size or cellular connectivity.

 In March of 2016, Apple released the smaller 9.7-inch model, which featured an additional rose gold color to its line.
 It was available for $599 to $1129, depending on the buyer's chosen configuration.

-Both models included Apple's A9X system-on-chip and the Apple M9 motion co-processor, and both featured Touch ID and Retina Display.
+Both models included Apple's A9X system-on-a-chip and the Apple M9 motion co-processor, and both featured Touch ID and Retina Display.
 A smart connector allowed users to connect Apple's Smart Keyboard, and both models were compatible with the first generation Apple Pencil.

-The first-generation Apple Pencil was released alongside the first-generation iPad Pro.
+The first-generation Apple Pencil was released alongside the first-generation iPad Pro in 2015.
 It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port, or via a Lightning cable when used in conjunction with the included adapter.
 On a full charge, the Apple Pencil will last for roughly 12 hours.
 15 seconds of charging time enables the Apple Pencil to perform for up to 30 minutes.

 The second-generation Apple Pencil has a flat side and uses conductive charging in place of a Lightning connector.
 It attaches to the flat side of an iPad and pairs using that connection.
 A double-tap gesture can be used to switch tools in some compatible apps.

 Apple once again updated the iPad Pro hardware with little changes to its software.
 We believe the XDR display and M1 processor are a game changer for the device, but still want more in terms of software support.